-Freckle allows teachers to assign math practice to students and have more control over what work students are completing.
-Teachers can assign adaptive practice sessions, targeted practice assignments, fact practice, benchmark assessments, and Inquiry Based Lessons.
+Freckle allows teachers to assign practice to students in all subjects, giving more control over what work students are completing.
+Teachers can assign adaptive practice sessions, targeted practice assignments, fact practice, benchmark assessments, Inquiry-Based Lessons, articles, stories, and a plethora of other options.
 With Assigned Practice, teachers can plan assignments accordingly and ensure little confusion around what work to complete.

 On the Teacher Dashboard, teachers can directly send any of these assignments or assessments to students' accounts.
 Just click on the "Assignments" tab on the left navigation bar to get started!

-Here's what you can do with the Assignments feature:
+Here's what you can do with the Math Assignments feature:

 Simply click the blue "+Add An Assignment" button to begin assigning work to your students!
-You will see the various types of assignments that you can send to your students.
+You will see the different subjects in which you can create assignments first, and then the various types of assignments that you can send to your students in each subject.
 Scroll down to learn a bit more about each assignment type.

 Teachers can choose to have students working at their individual levels within a domain by assigning an adaptive practice session.
 Teachers choose the domain in which they want students working and have the ability to send the assignment to their entire class or selected students.
 Each student's adaptive practice assignment will be personalized so he or she is answering questions at his or her level within the chosen domain.
 To learn more about assigning adaptive practice sessions, click here.